-San Diego business lawyers at Gehres Law Group, P.C. can provide assistance with understanding your obligations under any contracts you have entered into.
+San Diego business lawyers at Gehres Law Library can provide assistance with understanding your obligations under any contracts you have entered into.
 If you fail to comply with the terms of a legally valid contract your company has signed, you could face a lawsuit for breach of contract.
 This could potentially result in the court awarding damages to the non-breaching party, and your company would have to comply with the court order providing a remedy for the plaintiff.

 It is important to understand the circumstances under which you could be sued for breach of contract as well as possible defenses that you could raise if you’ve been accused of failing to perform according to contract terms.